 How can this happen?
 How can American family farmers continue to produce more corn per acre?
 How can they produce 20 percent more corn per acre than any other country in the world?
-There are a lot of ways to answer these questions, but a big part of the answer is simply good old fashioned ingenuity and hard work.
+There are a lot of ways to answer these questions, but a big part of it is simply good old-fashioned ingenuity, hard work and the desire to contribute to a safe, abundant food supply.

 Ingenuity comes from the willingness to try new things - to learn and adapt, to get better.
 Family farmers - who grow 90 percent of the corn in America - have certainly done that.
 They use more precise equipment and take advantage of the resources that allow them to adopt conservation tillage, which keeps the soil in place and holds in moisture.
 They check the nutrients in the soil and replace only what is necessary.
-They use seed that has a great yield potential and the ability to protect itself from insects.
+They use seed that has a tremendous yield potential and the ability to protect itself from damaging insects.

 Hard work?
-Well, that comes naturally to any farmer who relies on the weather, complex equipment and dozens of unplanned situations that require attention.
+Well, that comes naturally to any farmer who relies so much on the weather, complex equipment and dozens of unplanned situations that require attention.
 It's simply the nature of the business - and farmers thrive on it.

 Their success benefits many.
 After all, more than 300 million people living in this great country need to eat.
-Without corn farmers - all farmers, really - we wouldn't be here.
-Every year we ask farmers for more food but give them less land on which to produce it.
+Without corn farmers - all farmers - we wouldn't be here.
+Every year we ask farmers for more food, but give them less land on which to produce it.
 We want farmers to be more efficient and use less energy.
-Every year they manage to succeed - with less than 2 percent of the population feeding the rest of the country (and managing to export a fair bit as well).
+Every year they manage to succeed - with less than 2 percent of the population committed to farming the land the best they can in order to provide the rest of the country with the safest, most abundant food supply in the history of the world.
 Certainly farmers should be respected for the work they do - and perhaps we should acknowledge that they may indeed know what they are doing.

 Corn farmers, for example, ensure livestock and poultry producers have access to a high-quality feed ingredient.
 Plus they produce a crop in such bounty, skilled processors are able to convert corn into dozens of useful products that find their way into food and non-food applications.
-Ethanol producers convert starch from the kernel into ethanol and return the rest as a concentrated protein feed for livestock.
+Ethanol producers, for example, convert the starch in each corn kernel into ethanol and return the rest as a concentrated protein feed for livestock.
 Researchers, meanwhile, are looking for even more opportunities to use corn as a replacement for dozens of petroleum-based products.

 Why keep looking?
 Why do we keep exploring new opportunities for corn?
-The answer lies in the fact that corn yields continue to advance - and do so rapidly.
-We're talking yields that in a decade may be 40 percent larger than today and 80 percent larger by 2030.
+The answer lies in the fact that corn yields continue to advance.
+We're talking average yields that in a decade may be 40 percent larger than today and 80 percent larger by 2030.
 This gives us many opportunities to take advantage of a crop adapted to grow incredibly well across the country and to make the most of the innovation and technology on America's family farms.

 At the same time, farmers aren't resting on their laurels.
 They're getting better at what they do.
 Every year.
-They use fewer chemicals and fertilizers, practice conservation tillage, purchase high-tech equipment and more to ensure they are leaving their land in better condition than when they started farming.
+They use fewer chemicals and fertilizers, practice conservation tillage and purchase high-tech equipment to ensure they are leaving their land in better condition than when they started farming.
 Certainly someone who works with the soil for a living wants to care for it in the best way possible - especially since corn farming is so often a multi-generational undertaking.